pfautrero/xia/upstream/README.md

 - second ones : games using what we call the "1 click with scoring".
 - third ones : games using what we call the "drag and drop with scoring" and "drag and drop without scoring"

-# Inkscape extension :
+# Installation :

-To install the inkscape extension, just copy imageactive.py, imageactive.inx and the folder iaConvert in the inkscape extensions directory.
+In the zip archive, just start "install.sh"

 # Compile application